Goguac Lake: Tall tales

-Goguac Lake has figured in a surprising number of stories: pure fiction, legends based on a thread of fact and some fantasied logic.
+Goguac Lake has figured in a number of stories: from pure fiction to legends based on a thread of fact and some fantasied logic.

 George Willard guessed that La Salle had camped beside Goguac Lake; the story grew to La Salle's committing himself on the beauty of this particular body of water.
 After slogging through swamps around hundreds of lakes in his hasty escape across southern Michigan.
 It is doubtful if La Salle had bothered to look at Goguac, much less to comment on its superiority.
 Of course he had to sleep someplace, Willard figured, so why not beside this lake?
 Willard also thought the name Goguac meant Ancient Fort and was given to the lake by the Indians.
 A mound of earth that cut across Waupakisco peninsula was designated Ancient Fort on early maps.
 Indians seldom gave names to bodies of water and we now know that it was the prairie that was 'undulating' — the meaning of the Indian word Coghwagiak.

 The larger bay, in one place 66 ft deep, is spring fed, but any number of stories arose as to the cause of cold and warm water only a few feet apart.
 In the 1890s a few cottagers stocked the lake with fish of desirable kinds for eating and one year brought in some choice eels.
 That started stories comparable to those told about the Loch Ness Monster.
 But the stories disappeared as did the eels.
 Only one catch, harmless enough, has been reported in the last quarter century.